Natural Blue Diamond: Prices, investments, engagement rings & more | Asteria Colored Diamonds

 Natural Blue Diamond Engagement Ring

-In addition to everything we’ve told you so far about the rarity of natural blue diamonds, and beyond their breathtaking beauty and soaring value, there is a spiritual-psychological significance that instills even more charm and uniqueness into this diamond and gives you even more reasons to choose it as a blue diamond engagement ring for your beloved.
+In addition to everything we’ve told you so far about the rarity of natural blue diamonds, and beyond their breathtaking beauty and soaring value, there is a spiritual-psychological significance that instills even more charm and uniqueness into this diamond and gives you even more reasons to choose it as an engagement ring for your beloved.

 The color blue represents truth, honesty and confidence.
 Those are the most prominent energies it radiates, and it is also the perfect color to embed in the engagement ring for your chosen one, your true love, your best friend and the warm and caring home and family you will build together.